Quilt Green – And I’m Not Talking About St. Patrick’s Day or Making Quilts with Green Fabric

-- use neutrals to give your eye a rest (black and/or white could be considered neutral
+- use neutrals to give your eyes a rest – it could be even a black and white print

 If you have ever made a scrap quilt, you might have noticed that, in some ways, it is more difficult to make than a quilt using all-new fabric.
 Several years ago, I took a workshop and made the little heart wall hanging on the right.
 The project was to take your quarter-square triangle patches and surround the heart applique patches, creating a secondary design – like maybe stars points around the hearts.
 I spent hours moving the patches around, and eventually, I just sewed them together.
 In some places, you might be able to see the stars.
 Mostly, though, I just saw frustration, and I was never inclined to try another scrap quilt – until recently.

 Considering everything that is going on in the world, and looking at my growing collection of fabric – both my yardage and scraps, I thought it might be a good idea to take another look at scrap quilts.
 After all, I already have enough fabric to make tons of quilts, I just need to figure out a way to use it, since most of my quilts have been created from coordinated quilt shop fabric.

 Then I discovered Bonnie Hunter – an expert in scrap quilts; and the creator of the Scrap Users System.
 One of my more recent problems was my scrap stash.
 For years, my scraps have been housed in small cardboard boxes.
 Well, the boxes are now overflowing and a mess.
 I have tried to keep one or two colors in each box, and that has worked by and large.
 But, there are all kinds of different sizes and shapes of scraps – strips, triangles, rectangles, leftover binding, and totally random shapes.